 How do you plan resources and effort?

-Define in advance who is to take care of the social media resources internally.
+Define in advance who is to take care of social media resources internally.
 This person then serves either as the internal contact person and executive or as the coordinator for service providers.
 Also defines certain parameters: Defines guidelines on how you deal with the marketing channel internally, how communication takes place, what happens during illness and holidays, etc. Try to automate the process to give as few questions as possible.

 After you have already defined your goals and thus also defined key figures, you can also measure the success of your campaigns and your presence.
 Even if you may not be able to record the greatest successes ad hoc, you can at least learn from your activities.
 Make regular analyses to keep track of your progress and thus have longer comparison periods.
 Here, too, there are extensive tools that help you to analyze your activity and are also suitable for monitoring your company on the Social Web.